PCA Resource zone

 - Allyship – Boys and Men (and All) Supporting Girls and Women

-- Allyship goes a long way – Boys and men are integral in advancing gender equity, along with people of any and all gender identities.
+- Allyship goes a long way – Boys and men are integral in advancing gender equity, along with people of any and all identities.
 The work of making girls and women, and all, welcome in sport spaces is on everyone’s shoulders–together.

 - Connect With Your Players and Among the Team

-- Gauge and connect to the level – Recognize some players (no matter their age) are brand new to the sport, and some girls have played several seasons or years.
+- Gauge and Connect to the Level – Recognize some players (no matter their age) are brand new to the sport, and some girls have played several seasons or years.

 - Foundation – Ensure basics are clear from start (rules, techniques, practice and game approaches).
 Check what players know and help them build on the foundation.